Skip to main navigation Skip to content Skip to footer

 To determine unmet need of survivors of disaster, the state relies heavily on FEMA data, an appropriate source, but one…

-Tags: deferred maintenance, Disaster recovery, FEMA, GLO, Hurricane recovery
+Tags: deferred maintenance, Disaster recovery, FEMA, Texas GLO

 Tracking Harvey Recovery: Latest analysis highlights unmet needs, urges more data transparency